Eye Haïdara

-Eye Haïdara (/fr/; born 7 March 1983) is a French-speaking actress from Mali.
+Eye Haïdara (/fr/; born 7 March 1983) is a French-Malian actress.

 Biography

 Eye Haïdara was born in 1983 to Malian parents (her father also has Moroccan origins) who returned to live in the south of Bamako (Mali).
 She began acting in theater under the encouragement of her primary school teacher at Boulevard Bessières in the 17th arrondissement of Paris.
 After a traditional educational path, obtaining a baccalaureate with a theater option from Lycée Racine in Paris in 2001, and then a DEUG in Performing Arts from Université Sorbonne Nouvelle in 2003, she attended acting classes at Acting International under the direction of Robert Cordier.